-He's never had a proper job – and now he's a member of the House of Lords as Lord Dobbs of Wylye, perhaps he never will… He's spent too much of his life hanging around all the wrong places at interesting times.
+He's spent too much of his life hanging around all the wrong places at interesting times.
 He was with Margaret Thatcher when she took her first steps into Downing Street as Prime Minister, and he was there again with John Major when he was kicked out.
-In between he got bombed in Brighton and banished from Chequers (after a row with Maggie), helped win a few elections and in the quieter moments wrote a book called House of Cards.
+In between he got bombed in Brighton and banished from Chequers (after a row with Maggie), and helped win a few elections.
+In the quieter moments wrote a book called House of Cards.
 As former Prime Minister John Major once said, it had done for his job "what Dracula has done for baby sitting".

 He also has many years of experience in the United States, with a doctorate from Harvard and Tufts universities.
 He also worked on the Boston Globe throughout the Watergate scandal.
 House of Cards is one of PBS's all-time most requested TV series and his Churchill novels have been best-sellers there.
 He has undertaken many speaking tours, his most recent being described as 'a coast-to-coast triumph'.
 He also shared a girlfriend with Bill Clinton when they were both students at Oxford.
 'For some reason she never introduced us,' he says.
 'It took me many years and an entire presidential scandal to discover why.'